endi8bar/pegelio-releases/README.md

 Pegelio is currently an early alpha version.

-Bugs, crashes, device compatibility issues and incomplete behavior are possible.
+Bugs, crashes, device compatibility issues and incomplete behavior are still possible.
 Do not rely on Pegelio for critical audio workflows.

 The current installer is not digitally signed.
 Windows SmartScreen may therefore display an unknown publisher warning.

 ## Privacy

-Pegelio processes Windows audio-device and audio-session information locally on the computer.
+Pegelio processes Windows audio-device, Bluetooth-device and audio-session information locally on the computer.

-Pegelio does not record audio and does not require a user account.
+Pegelio does not record audio, upload audio content or require a user account.

 ## Feedback

-Feedback is especially useful for:
+Testing and feedback are especially useful for:

 * Bluetooth and USB audio devices
+* AirPods and other Bluetooth headphones
-* Multiple playback devices
+* Multiple playback and recording devices
-* Per-app audio routing
+* Per-application audio routing
 * Application and device detection
 * Display scaling at 125%, 150% or higher
-* Multiple monitors
+* Multiple-monitor configurations
-* Startup and auto-reveal behavior
+* Startup, tray and auto-reveal behavior
-* Crashes or disappearing settings
+* Crashes, freezes or disappearing settings

 Use the GitHub Issues section to submit a structured bug report or general feedback.